MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/create-custom-meeting-template.md

 For each option in the template, you can define the following:

 - **Default value** - This is the value that is applied to a meeting when the template is used.
-- **Visible** - This determines if the meeting organizer can see this option.
+- **Visibility** - This determines if the meeting organizer can see this option.
 - **Lock status** - This determines if the meeting organizer can change the option that was set by the template.
 If the option is locked, the meeting organizer can't change it.

 ## Video demonstration